rancher/terraform-aws-access/README.md

   2. The <name>-use-strategy variables now determine how modules are used (create, skip, or select)
   3. Subnets inputs needed to change to incorporate high availability With this is a massive change in the interface, this is a major break from the previous version, but I believe necessary for its growth.

-- Skip Runner IP

-  By default this module will create a security group which allows the ip of the client running terraform ingress and egress access.
-  This enables users to configure servers after they are created, but is not always wanted.
-  The new variable "skip_runner_ip" will prevent the creation of that security group, further securing the project.
-  This functionality enables air-gapped production projects.

 ## AWS Access